Jenny Manson

-Jenny Rachel Manson (née Salaman; born November 1948) is a British Jewish activist, author, former civil servant, former Labour Party councillor for Colindale on Barnet London Borough Council, and co-chair of Jewish Voice for Labour.
+Jenny Rachel Manson (born November 1948) is a British Jewish activist, author, former civil servant, former Labour Party councillor for Colindale on Barnet London Borough Council, and co-chair of Jewish Voice for Labour.

 Early life

 Manson was born in Harpenden, Hertfordshire, where, according to Manson, her family was the only Jewish family "and the only family that voted Labour".
 Her parents were Labour Party supporters and Campaign for Nuclear Disarmament (CND) activists.

 Her father, Raphael Arthur Salaman (1906–1993) was an engineer and lexicographer of craftsmen's hand-tools who got news from Amnesty and CND delivered, and would read parts of the Bible to Manson.
 Her mother, Miriam Polianowsky (1914–2013), escaped a pogrom in 1917 and left Ukraine for Palestine where she lived in Haifa for 10 years before coming to England at the age of 15 and lived in Hampstead Garden Suburb.

 In 1969, at the age of 20, Manson graduated with a degree in history from the University of Oxford where she studied at Somerville College.